SCHUNK-SE-Co-KG/bkstools/README.md

 The installation of the bkstools package using pip, the python package manager, is described below.

 ### Packages
-For now SCHUNK provides prebuilt packages for the [pip](https://pypi.org/project/pip/) python package manager on request only.
-These packages are called "wheels" and have a *.whl file extension.
+Since version 0.0.2.27_2024-06-18 prebuilt packages for the [pip](https://pypi.org/project/pip/) python package manager can be downloaded automatically from the pypi website.

 #### Package generation
+Note: package generation is no longer needed, see "Package installation using pip" blow.

+If you still want to / have to create packages yourself here is how:

+The packages used by pip are called "wheels" and have a *.whl file extension.
 For generating the *.whl package file on your own you can download the whole project from https://github.com/SCHUNK-SE-Co-KG/bkstools.git or simply clone it from there.
 To clone it use:
 ```bash